Beyond Rote Learning. Beyond Marks.

 They build, open, test, redesign, discuss, and experiment through hands-on RoboSTEM themes across the academic year.

-Depending on the month’s theme, students may:
+Depending on the month’s theme, domains explored include:

 Children Don't Just Learn Concepts.

-They Interact with actual experts, people Building The Future.
+Building The Future.

 Throughout the academic year, FunSmartism hosts special edu-events where students interact with: